fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 Platform foundation
 : Foundation layer includes 3-, 6-, or 9- servers depending on
-  configuration, storage disks inside server, two 1Gb switches, and two 10Gb switches.
+  configuration, storage disks inside the servers, two 1Gb switches, and two 10Gb switches.
 It supports virtual machines on top of Red Hat Virtualization.
 Storage uses a Gluster FS cluster that spans across all servers.

 # Hardware

-Lenovo Open Cloud is a highly configurable system.
+Lenovo Open Cloud (LOC) is a highly configurable system.
 From the point of view of physical servers, LOC can be deployed on a 6-server or 9-server configuration.
 In this document we will use a 9-server configuration as example.